 In August of 2016, Marcus had just finished his 6th consecutive appearance as a competitor at the CrossFit Games.
 Instead of resting and recovering, Marcus accelerated deeper into his training in order to prepare for the NPGL(GRID) Competition.
 Soon after he delved into his training, disaster struck and Marcus experienced severe adrenal fatigue, energy loss, and a significant injury in his shoulder.
 A lifetime of athletic pursuits and intensity had finally caught up with him.

 Marcus’s Coach, Mike Lee, recognized Marcus’s need for a seismic shift in his training.
 Mike had to take Marcus, a highly advanced trainee, and bring everything back to the fundamentals of movement.

-What an athlete’s ‘function’ is varies from person to person.
+An athlete’s ‘function’ varies from person to person.
 Functional Bodybuilding provides the necessary foundation of strength which allows any athlete, regardless of their goals, to fulfill that ‘function.’
-Areas like speed, balance, mobility, gymnastics, agility, and coordination are addressed in perfect harmony within a Functional Bodybuilding Program.
-Those areas keep people’s bodies in balance and helps them reach their goals.
+Skills like speed, balance, mobility, gymnastics, agility, and coordination are addressed in perfect harmony within a Functional Bodybuilding program.
+Those skills keep people’s bodies in balance and helps them reach their goals.

 1. Movement quality is more important than the amount of load (weight) or intensity (work) applied.

 3. The lifestyle of anyone participating in Functional Bodybuilding must be balanced.
-Everything that happens outside the gym is vitally important to the success of the program.
+Everything that happens outside the gym is just as important to the success of the program.

 “Functional Bodybuilding is balance.
 The way in which it is designed means lower overall demand on the physical systems.
 The benefit is that you have more brain and physical energy to do more inside and outside of the gym.”